kvangapa-gif/ELEVATE-LABS-TASK-4-/README.md

 DELETE /users/<id> – Deletes a user.

 How to run

-Make sure Flask is installed:
+1. Make sure Flask is installed: pip install flask

-text
-pip install flask
-Start the app:
+2. Start the app:

-text
 python app.py

-The API will be live at:
+3.The API will be live at:

-text
 http://localhost:5000